 The realisation that previous joint finances need to be sorted out are often prompted by retirement or grown-up children leaving home.

-With property prices going up and a growing number of people reach retirement age, Victoria anticipates a rise in cases involving financial claims from past marriages.
+With property prices going up and a growing number of people reach retirement age, John anticipates a rise in cases involving financial claims from past marriages.
 "A couple who completed a DIY divorce five years ago, for example, might have amicably agreed for one party to remain living in the jointly-owned family home.
 One or both of them have since re-married, and now they finally decide to sell the house and divide the earnings.
 What they don't realise is that things have just become tenfold more complicated and expensive to sort out than they were at the time of the divorce."

-Victoria's advice to anyone thinking of getting married for a second or third time is to make sure all financial ties from their previous marriages have been dealt with professionally."People who re-marry lose the right to make a financial claim against their former spouse's assets such as a pension or in the form of maintenance.
+John's advice to anyone thinking of getting married for a second or third time is to make sure all financial ties from their previous marriages have been dealt with professionally."People who re-marry lose the right to make a financial claim against their former spouse's assets such as a pension or in the form of maintenance.
 They only realise this once they have tied the knot and by then, it is too late.""Anyone who have completed their own divorce should ask themselves if they are confident they addressed the question of financial arrangements.
 If the answer is no or maybe, they should seek urgent legal advice of someone who can review their situation and advise whether further steps are needed to truly sever all ties."

-|UK Divorces (Source: Office for National Statistics)|
+|UK Divorces (Source: Office for National Statistics)